-Clonmel is a historic town, designated as one of six "Walled Towns" in County Tipperary and a Recorded Monument itself.
-Town defences are considered to be monuments for the purposes of the National Monuments Acts 1930-2004.54
+Nenagh is a historic town, designated as one of six "Walled Towns" in County Tipperary.
+Town defences are considered to be monuments for the purposes of the National Monuments Acts 1930-2004.
+The Nenagh Castle is also identified as a National Monument in State Care (Guardianship).